 - sign on to Community Energy England’s Open Letter to the Prime Minister at https://communityenergyengland.org/pages/open-letter-to-the-pm asking him to actively support community energy, something supported by 82% of people in recent polling.

-Please visit our project as soon as this becomes possible and champion community energy (and our project) in the House of Commons.
+- visit our project as soon as this becomes possible and champion community energy (and our project) in the House of Commons.

 [Name, postal address and postcode - required for the MP to act on your behalf]

 Please do tweet from your organisation’s account if possible.
 You can find MP twitter handles here.
 Please ADD A PICTURE (essential - use the one above or below if necessary), personalise with relevant # and @.
 Please don't delete the dot at the beginning.

 .@[MPtwitterhandle] Congratulations on becoming MP! #CommunityEnergy is key to the urgent #energytransition whilst also combating #ClimateChange and bringing #CommunityBenefit.
 Win, win, win & popular!
 Please sign this Open Letter to the PM. @Comm1nrgy https://communityenergyengland.org/pages/open-letter-to-the-pm